jsdclxvi/Reforestation/README.md

-## Why do bananas have to put on sunscreen before they go to the beach?
-Because they might peel!
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.